Acreage Calculator

 📋Steps to Calculate

-1. Enter the Total Area (sq ft, sq m) or Lot Dimensions (Length & Width).
+1. Enter the Total Area (sq ft or sq m) or the Lot Dimensions (length and width).

-3. Review the Acreage Result and the total square footage breakdown.
+3. Read the Acreage Result along with the total square footage breakdown.

-4. Use the "Clear" button to calculate multiple parcels or sections of land.
+4. Use the Clear button to calculate additional parcels or individual sections of a larger property.

 Mistakes to Avoid ⚠️